AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 >[!NOTE]
 >
+>For AEM 6.5:
+>
-> * 6.5.26.0 is the last supported service pack release for AEM 6.5.
+>* 6.5.26.0 is the last supported service pack release for AEM 6.5.
+>  Each Service Pack is supported for up to 18 months from its release - until 2/28/2027.
-> * AEM 6.5 support for Adobe Managed Service customers end by August 31, 2026.
+>* AEM 6.5 support for **Adobe Managed Service** customers ends on August 31, 2026.
+>* AEM 6.5 core support for **On Prem** customers is currently planned to end by February 2027.

 >[!NOTE]
 >